What is Comhairle na nÓg?

 Comhairle na nÓg is funded by a number of agencies.
 The Department of Children and Youth Affairs (DCYA) Comhairle na nÓg Development Fund provides money to local authorities to run effective Comhairle na nÓg.
 Local authorities also provide funding and resources for Comhairle na nÓg, as well as other organisations at local level.

-As well as funding the 34 Comhairle na nÓg, the Department of Children and Youth Affairs (DCYA) also funds three regional Participation Officers, who provide advice, resources and training to all 34 Comhairle na nÓg Co-ordinators.
+As well as funding the 31 Comhairle na nÓg, the Department of Children and Youth Affairs (DCYA) also funds three regional Participation Officers and one Participation Coordinator, who provide advice, resources and training to all 31 Comhairle na nÓg Co-ordinators.

 Comhairle na nÓg Steering Committees help the Comhairle na nÓg to achieve their desired impact and change.
-Steering Committee members usually include a local authority representative, the Comhairle na nÓg Coordinator, local youth service representatives, the VEC Youth Officer and other relevant individuals and organisations.
+Steering Committee members usually include a local authority representative, the Comhairle na nÓg Coordinator, local youth service representatives, the Education Training Board (ETB) Youth Officer, the Children and Young People Services Committee Coordinator and other relevant individuals and organisations.

 Dáil na nÓg is the national parliament for young people aged 12-18 years.
-DCYA funds and oversees Dáil na nÓg, which is hosted every second year by the Minister for Children and Youth Affairs.
-Delegates are elected to Dáil na nÓg by the 34 Comhairle na nÓg.
+The DCYA funds and oversees Dáil na nÓg, which is hosted every second year by the Minister for Children and Youth Affairs.
+Delegates are elected to Dáil na nÓg by the 31 Comhairle na nÓg.